 - AP US Government and Politics

 A number of other exams may also be good choices depending on your situation and background knowledge.
 Nevertheless, you should not try to self-study for AP Calculus AB, AP Calculus BC, AP Chemistry, or any of the AP Physics exams.

 By keeping all these tips in mind, you'll be able to choose the right AP exam to self-study for with ease!

 When you're ready to start self-studying, see my article on how to self-study for an AP exam.

-If you'd really like to take an accredited AP course, but you can't make it work with your schedule, or your school doesn't offer it, consider AP online courses—we can guide you in the right direction, towards the best and worst online AP classes.
+If you'd really like to take an accredited AP course but can't make it work with your schedule (or your school doesn't offer it), consider taking AP online courses.
+We can guide you in the right direction toward the best and worst online AP classes.

 Taking the ACT or SAT?
 Let us reveal the secret to getting a perfect score.

-Did you know the SAT has changed?
+Did you know the SAT changed a ton in 2016?
 Check out our complete guide to the new SAT.

 Want to improve your SAT score by 160 points or your ACT score by 4 points?
 We've written a guide for each test about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now: